dani-gonzalez-muela/Statistics/Multivariate Regression/README.md

 A study of the multivariate relationship between Google searches for vanila, muffins and cupcakes.

-The code can be easily adapted to other datasets.
+The code can be easily adapted to any dataset.